-In the financial industry, the number of interactive websites and mobile apps for customers has been increasing.
+In the financial industry, the number of interactive websites and mobile apps for customers is on the increase.
 At the same time, the number of bank branches in communities is decreasing.
-The vast majority of households connected to the Internet are making use of online financial services.1 So are many mobile users.
-The Federal Reserve System’s report Consumers and Mobile Financial Services 2016 shows that more people than ever are checking bank balances, transferring funds and conducting other financial activities on mobile devices.2
+The vast majority of households connected to the Internet are making use of online financial services.²

 1. People with disabilities are in urgent need of accessible online financial services.

 The National Disability Institute discussed the banking challenges faced by people with disabilities in its report Banking Status and Financial Behaviors of Adults with Disabilities: Findings from the 2013 FDIC National Survey of Unbanked and Underbanked Households.
-The report noted that Americans are more likely to be excluded from the banking system if they have disabilities.3
+The report noted that the banking system is more likely to exclude Americans if they have disabilities.4

 Offering financial services online is an important way to include, rather than exclude, consumers with disabilities.
 However, when there are barriers to access, these consumers are further marginalized.

-And yet, there aren’t many other options.
 The paper noted that alternatives to online financial activity, such as handling paper statements and visiting physical bank branches, are not necessarily possible for many people with disabilities.
-Websites and apps, on the other hand, can be easily used by most customers with disabilities – once the barriers are removed, that is.
+Websites and applications provide immense opportunities to reach and assist customers with disabilities when there are no barriers.